thecristen/phone-your-rep-api/README.md

 ```
 rails s
 ```
 ####Congrats!
-You've setup a geospatial database!
+You've set up a geospatial database!
 Have a few cold ones, you deserve it.
 If you want to generate your own QR codes for the office locations, drop into the console with `rails c` and enter this line
 ```ruby
 OfficeLocation.all.each { |office| office.add_qr_code_img }